-Professor Susan Schneider, PhD is an Advisory Cognitive Scientist of the United Sigma Intelligence Association.
+Professor Susan Schneider, PhD is an Honorary and Advisory Philosopher, and ESA Fellow of the United Sigma Intelligence Association.

 Prof. Schneider is a Professor at the University of Connecticut, and the NASA-Baruch Blumberg Chair at the Library of Congress and NASA.
 She is also the Director of the AI, Mind and Society Group at the University of Connecticut.